ishdhand/ishdhand.github.com/_pages/home.md

 ## Research
 ----------------

 My research focusses on the design, characterization and simulation of linear optics.
 I have given evidence for the stability of the Trotter-Suzuki decomposition, which promises to reduce the cost of designing interferometers [[J. Phys.
 A: Math.
 Theor.
-47, 265206]](http://dx.doi.org/10.1088/1751-8113/47/26/265206) and have devised a decomposition that enables the realization of arbitrary unitary transformations on the spatial and internal modes of light [[arXiv:1508.06259]](http://arxiv.org/abs/1508.06259).
+47, 265206]](http://dx.doi.org/10.1088/1751-8113/47/26/265206) and have devised a decomposition that enables the realization of arbitrary unitary transformations on the spatial and internal modes of light [[Phys.
+Rev. A 92, 043813]](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.92.043813).
 I have constructed an accurate and precise procedure for the characterization of linear optical interferometers [[arXiv:1508.00283]](http://arxiv.org/abs/1508.00283).
 Finally, I have devised algorithms that employ permutation symmetries of photons to speed up the simulation of linear optical interferometers [[arXiv:1507.06274]](http://arxiv.org/abs/1507.06274).

 ## News
 ----------------

+* **2015-10-13** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
+](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.92.043813) with Sandeep K. Goyal is now published in Physical Review A. The complete matlab code for our decomposition is available [on GitHub](https://github.com/ishdhand/Internal-Spatial-Decomposition) and the published version of the paper is now up on [arXiv](http://arxiv.org/abs/1508.06259)

 * **2015-10-12** - My work on *D-functions and immanants of unitary matrices and submatrices* with Hubert de Guise, Dylan Spivak and Justin Kulp has been submitted to the Journal of Physics A: Mathematical and Theoretical.
 Please contact me if you would like to read a preprint of our work.

-* **2015-09-29** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
-](http://arxiv.org/abs/1508.06259) with Sandeep K. Goyal is accepted for publication in Physical Review A. The complete matlab code for our decomposition is available [here](https://github.com/ishdhand/Internal-Spatial-Decomposition).

 * **2015-08-25** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
 ](http://arxiv.org/abs/1508.06259) with Sandeep K. Goyal is up on ArXiv.